-The UCI incorporates sustainability factors into its investment process via the Amundi exclusion policy, which includes the following regulations:

-legal exclusions on controversial weapons (anti-personnel mines, cluster bombs, chemical weapons, biological weapons, depleted uranium weapons etc.); companies that seriously and repeatedly contravene one or more of the ten principles of the Global Compact\, without credible corrective action;

-Amundi's sector-based exclusions on Coal and Tobacco; (details of this policy are available in Amundi's Responsible Investment Policy available on www.amundi.fr).

-\ United Nations Global Compact (UN Global Compact): "The Global Compact calls on businesses to adopt, support and implement within their sphere of influence a set of core values in the areas of human rights, labour and environmental standards, and anti-corruption.

-The UCI also applies the following ESG integration rules:

-Exclusion of issuers rated F and G (on a scale of A to G) at the time of purchase.
-If an issuer rating is downgraded below E or equivalent while it is part of the portfolio, the Management Company will seek to sell the security in question as soon as possible and in the interest of the investors;

-The "rating improvement" approach: the weighted average ESG rating of the portfolio must be higher than the weighted average ESG rating of the investment universe of the UCI after eliminating the 20% lowest-rated issuers, based on Amundi's ESG rating model;

-Coverage rate of portfolio securities at a minimum of 90% (i.e. securities that are subject to an ESG rating) in accordance with AMF Position-Recommendation 2020-03.

-The UCI follows four indicators covering the E, S and G aspects:

-the Fund's carbon footprint versus the ESG universe, human rights policy indicator, diversity of managers (percentage of female managers within companies) and independence of the board of directors.
-On these four indicators, a minimum coverage of 90% in ESG rating is required and the UCl's objective is a mandatory improvement of two indicators.

-Using a best-in-class approach, the UCI seeks to give priority to issuers that are sector-leading in terms of ESG criteria, as identified by the Management Company's team of non-financial analysts.
+- 1. The Fund applies the Amundi exclusion policy, which includes the following rules: - o legal exclusions on controversial weapons (anti-personnel mines, cluster bombs, chemical weapons, biological weapons and depleted uranium weapons, etc.); - o companies that seriously and repeatedly contravene one or more of the ten principles of the Global Compact\, without credible corrective action; - o Amundi's sector-based exclusions on Coal and Tobacco; (details of this policy are available in Amundi's Responsible Investment Policy available on www.amundi.fr). - \ United Nations Global Compact (UN Global Compact): "The Global Compact calls on businesses to adopt, support and implement within their sphere of influence a set of core values in the areas of human rights, labour and environmental standards, and anti-corruption. - 2.
+The fund also applies the following ESG integration rules: - o exclusion of issuers rated F and G at the time of purchase; if an issuer's rating is downgraded to F while it is already in the portfolio, the manager will seek to sell the security in question.
+However, in the interest of holders, holding the securities until maturity is authorised if they cannot be sold under good conditions; - o a so-called "rating upgrade" approach: the weighted average ESG rating of the portfolio must be higher than the weighted average ESG rating of the investment universe of the Fund after elimination of the worst 20% of issuers; - o at least 90% of the securities in the portfolio are ESG rated. - 3.
+Using a best-in-class approach, the Fund seeks to give priority to issuers that are sector-leading in terms of ESG criteria, as identified by the Management Company's team of non-financial analysts.